The Eastern Division of the National Ski Patrol

 Helplessness / depression Nightmares Restlessness

-Loss of faith that there is order and continuity in life Decreased interest in previously enjoyed activities
+Loss of faith that there is order and continuity in life activities Decreased interest in previously enjoyed

 Cognitive Stress Reactions